Top 7 Cruise Myths — Debunked!

 Reality: Cruise lines work hard to keep you entertained.
 Many ships offer lectures and movies, as well as spas, gyms, pools, and activities for kids.
 At night, the options often include live music, as well as stand-up comedy acts and TV-style singing contests and game shows.
 Whether you’re laughing at the karaoke singers or with them, you’ll be laughing.

 Our Advice: Read up on onboard activities before you book, since the style changes from cruise line to cruise line.
-A Carnival ship, for example, may organize a men’s hairy chest competition and offer specials on buckets of beers by the pool, while an Oceania ship could have a cooking school and wine tastings.
+A Carnival cruise, for example, may organize a men’s hairy chest competition and offer specials on buckets of beers by the pool, while a cruise with Oceania could have a cooking school and wine tastings.

 Reality: Most cruise ships are outfitted with stabilizers to keep the ride smooth, and — unless you’re in a storm — you may not even know the ship is sailing.
 You will feel more movement on smaller ships and in notoriously rough seas, such as transatlantic crossings in winter.